MPCoreDeveloper/Posseth.NamedArguments.AnalyzerAndFixer/README.md

 ## configuration
 <b>How to Configure Settings for NamedArgumentsAnalyzer</b>

-OnlyForRecords is a boolean
+OnlyForRecords is a boolean and standard value is false. setting that determines whether the analyzer should only apply to record types.
+If set to true, the analyzer will only analyze named arguments in record types.
+If set to false, it will analyze named arguments in all types.

+UseDefaultExcludedMethods is a boolean and standard value is true. if UseDefaultExcludedMethods is true, the following methods will be excluded by default:
+            "System.Linq.Enumerable.Where",
+            "System.Linq.Enumerable.Select",
+            "System.Linq.Enumerable.FirstOrDefault",
+            "System.Linq.Enumerable.First",
+            "System.Linq.Enumerable.Any",
+            "System.Linq.Enumerable.OrderBy",
+            "System.Linq.Enumerable.OrderByDescending",
+            "System.Linq.Enumerable.GroupBy",
+            "System.Linq.Enumerable.ToList",
+            "System.Linq.Enumerable.ToArray",
+            "System.Linq.Enumerable.Contains",
+            "System.Linq.Enumerable.ElementAt",
+            "System.Linq.Enumerable.ElementAtOrDefault",
+            "System.String.IsNullOrEmpty",
+            "System.String.IsNullOrWhiteSpace"

-ExcludedMethodNames is a comma-separated list of method names you may want to exclude from the analyzer.
+ExcludedMethodNames is a comma-separated list of method names yu want to exclude from the analyzer. default value is "" thus empty.

-the following list of method names are excluded by default:Where, Select, FirstOrDefault, First, Any,
-            OrderBy, OrderByDescending, GroupBy, ToList, ToArray,
-            Contains, ElementAt, ElementAtOrDefault,IsNullOrEmpty, IsNullOrWhiteSpace

 You can configure the OnlyForRecords and ExcludedMethodNames settings using an .editorconfig file.
 Here's how to do it: